 A structured content model and governance process—two critical components to a comprehensive content strategy—help streamline legal, medical, and regulatory reviews, allowing your organization to publish content much more quickly.
 And setting up your content management system (CMS) with built-in safeguards and best practices translates to easier and more efficient content creation—not to mention better relationships between your brand, medical, and review teams.

-Containing all of your medical content in a single repository also supports a “write-once, publish everywhere” strategy—which is especially valuable for organizations maintaining separate content databases.
-You can streamline your processes to flow from a single database of content that can be used to create web pages in your portal, medical response letters, call center verbatims, and chatbot responses.
+Containing all of your medical content and product information in a single repository also supports a “write-once, publish everywhere” strategy—which is especially valuable for organizations maintaining separate content databases.
+You can streamline your processes to flow from a single database of content that can be used to create web pages in your portal, medical response letters, call center verbatims, healthcare information, and chatbot responses.

 Reduced operational costs

 While an effective portal serves as a “front door” for HCPs, providing a one-stop shop for users, there are other operational benefits.
 The single most important internal benefit is that your organization now has a scalable tool for responding to requests in a compliant manner, reducing the time needed to respond individually to common requests.